 - Operates at a lower amp draw

-- Can be used with generators
+- Can be used with a generator for welding

 Although expensive, the Everlast MIG140 110V is an excellent all-round MIG welder that outputs far higher amperage at a better duty cycle rating.